MHickey2/Wannabe-Healthy/TESTING.md

 4. I can update my Profile for the site by adding a Bio and Image.

-**As a logged in User, the profile link is available within the navbar and their profile image will be displayed to the right of the navbar.
+**As a logged in User, the profile link is available within the navbar and their profile image will be displayed to the right of the nav links in the navbar.
 They will be able to access the profile page and review the profile details.
 They will also be able to access the edit_profile page and be able to update their bio details and upload an image.**

 5. I can edit a Blog or Recipe that I have submitted to the site.

 **As a logged in User, they have access to an edit button below their blog in the blog sections, this allows them to update the details of the blog in the edit_post page.
 When this form is submitted they will be redirected to the home page and the changes will be applied.
 There is also an edit button below their submitted recipes, and this will allow them to access the edit_recipe page.
 When this form is submitted they will be redirected to the recipes page and the changes will be applied.
-If the user is logged in and has published a post/recipe they can also acces the edit button on the post_detail and recipe_detail page.**
+If the user is logged in and has published a post/recipe they can also access the edit button on the post_detail and recipe_detail page.**

 6. I can delete a Recipe or Blog that I have submitted to the site.

-**As a logged in User, they have access to an delete button below their blog in the blog section, this allows them to delete their blog in the delete_post page.
+**As a logged in User, they have access to the delete button below their blog in the blog section, this allows them to delete their blog in the delete_post page.
 When this form is submitted, their blog will be deleted..
-There is also an delete button below their submitted recipes, and this will allow them to delete their recipe.
+There is also a delete button below their submitted recipes, and this will allow them to delete their recipe.
 When this form is submitted they will be redirected to the recipes page and the recipe will be deleted.
-If the user is logged in and has published a post/recipe they can also acces the delete button on the post_detail and recipe_detail page.**
+If the user is logged in and has published a post/recipe they can also access the delete button on the post_detail and recipe_detail page.**

 <br>

 #### As a Superuser/Admin I want to...

 1. Create and publish a new blog or recipe.

-**As an Admin you can publish a new blog or recipe for the site, initially before building the frontend this was how blogs were added to the site, but now any logged in user can add blogs/recipes.**
+**As an Admin you can publish a new blog or recipe for the site, initially before building the frontend this was how blogs were added to the site, but now any logged in user can add blogs or recipes.**

 2. Create draft recipes and blog posts that can be finalised later.

-**The Admin can either publish or draft a blog/recipe, if drafted, the addition will not be visible on the site, until the status has been changed to published.**
+**The Admin can either publish or draft a blog/recipe, if drafted, the blog or recipe will not be visible on the site, until the status has been changed to published.
+Currently the admin/superuser only has the functionality to create draft posts, but they can change the status of any draft post created by a user in the frontend.**

 3. Create a new user, recipes and blogs.

-**The Admin can create a new user, add a recipe or a blog to the site**
+**The Admin can create a new user, add a recipe or a blog to the site.
+As an extra function they can also add profiles, as the profile app was created last, as an admin I created profiles for users who had registered before the profile creation when registering was enabled.**

 4. Delete user, blogs, recipes and comments.